sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 Along the way, the group will learn concepts common in HPC including optimization, distributed computing, cloud computing, containers, GPU acceleration, and parallel code at scale.

 Secondarily, we aim to build a team of students to compete in Student Cluster Competitions around the world.
-Last year's US competition challenged students to build, run, and optimize applications that included Deep Learning, Monte Carlo approximations, weather forcasting, and earthquake simulation.
+Last year's US competition, held at the annual supercomputing [SC'18](https://sc18.supercomputing.org) meeting in Dallas, challenged students to build, run, and optimize applications that included Deep Learning, Monte Carlo approximations, weather forcasting, and earthquake simulation.

 ### Who do we seek?